Sophinaz/git-tutorial/docs/git.md

 #### General Guidelines

-- The PR title should follow the commit convention, e.g., `fix(AAiT-backend-1A): Update Login Page`.
+- The PR title should follow the commit convention, e.g., `fix: Update Login Page`.
 - Ensure your branch is up to date with the main branch.
 - Changes should be fully tested and pass all tests.
 - Commit messages should be meaningful and follow the commit guidelines.